zer0def/nginxinc-kubernetes-ingress/docs-web/troubleshooting.md

   ----    ------   ----               ----                      -------
   Normal  Updated  11s (x2 over 26m)  nginx-ingress-controller  Configuration from nginx-ingress/nginx-config was updated
 ```
-Note how in the events section we have a Normal event with the Updated reason informing us that the configuration was successfully applied.
+Note that in the events section, we have a `Normal` event with the `Updated` reason, which informs us that the configuration was successfully applied.

 ### Checking the Generated Config